exposit/pythia-oracle/HELP.md

 __Appearance__

 These buttons are generally used when you first meet an NPC, to guide how they are described and their initial behavior.
-The "Non-Visible Quirk" is used for behavior that isn't immediately apparent, like a stutter or tendency towards rhetorical questions or a phobia, that can help define the character in play.

 "Age - Any" chooses from child to elder, weighted towards the middle of the range.
 "Age - Adult" should be used when a character is known to be an adult or to narrow it down if you get "Mature" on the "Age - Any" roll.

+"Gender Appearance" is a simple flip of a coin between "male" and "female".
+You can interpret it however you want.

+"Appearance Modifier" is things like "is younger than they appear" or "is in disguise".
+It's up to you to interpret this -- "older than they look" might mean they look very young for their age, or perhaps they're more experienced or world-weary, or perhaps they're a supernatural creature.

+"Visible Quirk" is a detail you'd notice when you first encounter someone.
+Their height, their attractiveness, their gear or bearing or tattoos or gestures or expression.
+It's up to you if your hero notices these things.

+The "Non-Visible Quirk" is used for behavior that isn't immediately apparent, like a stutter or tendency towards rhetorical questions or a phobia or a dislike for cats, that can help define the character in play.
+I tend to roll one of these fairly soon after the hero's initial impressions are noted, but before I start roleplaying the actor heavily.

 > [Age - Any] Mature.<br>
 > [Age - Mature] Late twenties.<br>